iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • Profitability and order behavior

-Using SQL for data extraction, Power Query for transformation, and a star-schema data model, the dashboard enables fast, cross-dimensional slicing by product, city, promotion, and time.
-KPIs are powered by DAX measures and updated dynamically through filters and drilldowns.
+I utilized SQL for data extraction, Power Query Editor for data transformation, and implemented a star-schema data model to optimize analytical performance and usability.
+The star schema consists of a centralized fact table containing transactional sales records, connected via one-to-many relationships to multiple dimension tables such as Product, Customer, Promotion, City, and Calendar.

+Why Star Schema?

+• Faster query performance: All dimension tables connect directly to the fact table, reducing join complexity and enabling quicker aggregations and dashboard responsiveness.

+• Simpler and intuitive analysis: Makes slicing and filtering by product, city, promotion, and time straightforward for both BI tools and business users.

+• Optimized for BI tools: Power BI and DAX are designed to work most efficiently with star schemas, resulting in more reliable relationships and faster calculations.

 ---